Smartphone picture organization: A hierarchical approach: Related work

+All these approaches have been proposed in the context of online social networks or web images, where, contrarily to smartphone pictures automatically stored in the cloud, richer sources of metadata and contextual information are available.
+From a technical point of view none of these methods rely on topic models but is build on classical clustering techniques on several (groups of) features.

-\paragraph{Event recognition from images} Nowadays, a large number of photos captured by a smartphone or a digital camera is shared on-line.
+\paragraph{Event recognition from images shared online} Nowadays, a large number of photos captured by a smartphone or a digital camera are shared on-line.
 Typically, the shared images are snapshots of special occasions such as birthdays, weddings, or more in general of social events; or they capture news events such as a marathon, a festival, or a natural disaster.
 Motivated by this trend, \cite{ahsan2017complex} addressed the task of recognizing complex events from still images downloaded for the web, with few labeled examples.
 Their learning framework uses Wikipedia to generate event categories and noisy Flickr tags as initial pool of concepts, from which event-centric phrases are generated using a tweet segmentation algorithm.
 Finally, each event category is projected onto a word embedding, nearest neighbors are extracted and added to the pool of segmented phrases.
 The CNN features of images related to each concept are used to train concept classifiers.
-The concept scores predicted on a given test image are used as final features for event images.
+The concept scores predicted on a given test image are used as final features for event recognition.

-Unlike this work that focuses on snapshots shared on-line which are typically limited to social or news-related events, our work aims to organize all personal photos captured by a smartphone in a hierarchical fashion.
+Unlike these works that focus on snapshots shared on-line, and are typically limited to social or news-related events, our work aims to organize all personal photos captured by a smartphone in a hierarchical fashion.